sap-tutorials/Tutorials/tutorials/hana-clients-dot-net-core/hana-clients-dot-net-core.md

     dotnet new console -o dotNET
     ```

     >On Linux or Mac, you need to modify the `HDBDOTNETCORE` variable to point to the location of the `libadonetHDB.so` or `libadonetHDB.dylib` file before creating a new console app.
-There are two ways to set an environment variable.

-    >You can either set it using the export command on a Shell window or in a user's profile script.
-When an environment variable is modified from the Shell, its existence ends when the user's sessions ends.
+    >There are two ways to set an environment variable: using the `EXPORT` command on a Shell window or in a user's profile script.
+When an environment variable is modified from the Shell, however, its existence ends when the user's session ends.
 This could become an issue when you want the variable to persist across multiple user sessions.

-    >Hence, choose the second option to set `HDBDOTNETCORE`.
+    >Hence, we will set the `HDBDOTNETCORE` environment variable via the user profile.

     >Open an editor to edit the file `.bash_profile` or `.profile`.